 - 5.1.
 The BMA will issue the DMLC Part I to all applicable ships.
 The shipowner shall submit a written request to the BMA (mlc@bahamasmaritime.com) including the following information: - i.
 Name of ship - ii.
 IMO Number - iii.
 Name and contact details of shipowner - iv.
 Details of any requested exemption or equivalencies with reference to the applicable MLC 2006 regulation, reason/justification, and any supporting documentation - v.
 Initial Fee of US\$150.
 Owners should note that an additional fee of US\$150 per hour will be required for the review of any requested exemption or equivalency - 5.2.
 Certification duties performed by Recognised Organisations include the following: - i.
-Issuance of full term and interim Maritime Labour Certificates - ii.
+Issuance of interim Maritime Labour Certificates for a period not exceeding six months.
+A full MLC inspection shall be carried out prior to the expiry of the interim certificate to enable the issue of the full-term maritime labour certificate.
+No further interim certificate may be issued following the expiry of the original interim certificate as per Standard A5.1.3.8 of the MLC.
+In exceptional circumstances, BMA may allow remote full inspections and a short-term certificate may be issued of not exceeding six months. - ii.
+Issuance of full-term Maritime Labour Certificates - iii.
 Review of DMLC Part II and endorsement after satisfactory completion of inspection.
 The full information on national requirements, including substantial equivalency and exemption, are provided in the DMLC Part I and relevant BMA Marine Notices and Information Bulletins.